grandeurdev/arduino-sdk/README.md

 > datastore (void) : returns _Datastore_

 This method returns an object of the **Datastore** class.
-Datastore class exposes the functions of the datastore API which handles your queries to your project's datastore like: logging device variables to the cloud datastore, searching for data, etc.
+Datastore class exposes the functions of the datastore API which handles your queries to your project's datastore like: logging device variables to Grandeur datastore, searching for data, etc.

 #### Example